 Evaluation: Giving appropriate credit for individual contributions to group projects is difficult since the instructor can have little knowledge of the day-to-day functioning of each group.
-To facilitate accurate grading of the project, I ask that at the end of the term each student submit (via Canvas) a confidential memo crediting each member of the group, including yourself, with a percentage of contribution to the whole.
+To facilitate accurate grading of the project, I ask that at the end of the term, each student submit (via Canvas) a confidential memo crediting each member of the group, including yourself, with a percentage of contribution to the whole.
 The percentages must total 100.
-In addition, you should comment upon the work of any group member whose outstanding performance should be recognized or whose failure to contribute appropriately to the work of the group has affected the product of the group on which all are graded.
-Finally, you should describe any challenges that arose in the process of working as a group (coordination, motivation, effort, etc.), and the strategies you utilized to address these issues.
+In addition, you should comment upon the work of any group member whose outstanding performance should be recognized or whose failure to contribute appropriately to the group's work has affected the group's product on which all are graded.
+Finally, you should describe any challenges that arose in the process of working as a group (coordination, motivation, effort, etc.) and the strategies you utilized to address these issues.
 As appropriate, these observations will be considered in assigning the class participation grade.
+For additional information about this assignment please see the course manual.